Tips for when your Yahoo! Mail emails end up in spam

 table of contents

-This is Haraoka from Beyond.
+This is Haraoka from Beyond

-I sent an email to a customer from a certain content, but there was no reply, so I thought it must have ended up in spam.
+I sent an email to a customer from a certain content provider, but received no reply, so I checked to see if it had ended up in their spam folder.

 DNSBL Check

-First, check the DNS blacklist:
+First, check the DNS blacklist.

 http://www.dnsbl.info/dnsbl-database-check.php